Mint Growing Guide

 Full sun to partial afternoon shade.

-Hardy even in cold areas.
+Hardy even in cold climates.
 If desired, small plants can be potted up in autumn and grown through winter indoors.

 Not generally needed.